Dodgers vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Bobby Miller gets the nod on the mound for the Los Angeles Dodgers in the first of a three-game series against the Seattle Mariners and Julio Rodriguez on Friday at 10:10 PM ET.
+The Los Angeles Dodgers and Freddie Freeman will take the field against the Seattle Mariners and J.P.
+Crawford on Saturday at 9:40 PM ET, in the second of a three-game series at T-Mobile Park.

-The favored Mariners have -110 moneyline odds against the underdog Dodgers, who are listed at -110.
-A 7.5-run over/under has been set in this contest.
+The favored Dodgers have -150 moneyline odds against the underdog Mariners, who are listed at +125.
+A 7.5-run over/under has been set in the matchup.

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.